civilisation

 - Religion guides individuals to choose between right and wrong.

-- Values like truth, non-violence, honesty, and kindness are emphasized.
+- Values like truth, nonviolence, honesty, and kindness are emphasised.

 Universal Humanity